 The substantial scatter in the light independent reaction – LMA relationship indicated that LMA responded to other requirements in addition to carboxylation capacity.
 Light reaction proteins per area did not increase with LMA (Fig. 3c-ii), and were more weakly correlated than light independent reaction with total protein (R2).
 Correspondingly, light reaction as a fraction of total protein varied widely (0.09-0.23, 2.6-fold, versus 0.30-0.39 and 1.3-fold for light independent reaction fraction).

-Increase of light independent reaction protein toward low temperatures was about 50% over 20 C, increase toward dry environments was somewhat smaller, 20% over 4-fold range of precipitation.
-For amounts per leaf area, temperature and precipitation effects were simply additive (Fig Xa, b).
+Increase of light independent reaction protein toward low temperatures was 46% over 22 C, increase toward dry environments was somewhat smaller, 37% over 4-fold range of precipitation.
+For protein amounts per leaf area, temperature and precipitation effects were simply additive (Fig Xa, b).
 Beginning from the high-temp high-precip (upper right) corner in Fig X, increases in protein per leaf area toward lower temp and lower precip came about because of strong increases in leaf mass per area in both those dimensions (Fig Xe, f).
 Concentrations per leaf mass actually increased along both those dimensions (Fig Xc, d), but this was outweighed by stronger increases in LMA.
 Across the diagonal from low temp high precip to high temp low precip (upper left to lower right in Fig X) protein amounts per area were unchanging, but the two contributors LMA and protein per mass were more complicated, with protein per mass lower at the extremes and intermediate in the centre, LMA higher at the extremes and intermediate in the centre.

 The major working hypotheses invoked here – coordination theory for the shift in ratio of light reaction to carboxylation with irradiance; least-cost theory for the increased carboxylation per leaf area in drier environments; and overall increase in total protein toward lower temperatures – make predictions across the continent’s bioclimate space about protein amounts relative to each other or per leaf area, rather than per leaf mass.
 These working hypotheses are supported by the patterns observed.

 Although this report has focused on major protein categories, the proteomic methods assembled here [for the first time?] also quantify more than 2000 individual proteins.
-For example in the correlation heatmapFig X, isoprene synthase and rubisco activase appear as well as broader categories.
+For example in the correlation heatmap (Fig X), isoprene synthase and rubisco activase appear as well as broader categories.
 We believe this study will prefigure widespread use of one-pass protein quantification to study the ecology of specific proteins, both those that underpin well-understood processes and those where function is not yet clear.

+References

 Catt, J. W., & Millard, P. (1988).
 The Measurement of Ribulose 1, 5-bisphosphate Carboxylase/Oxygenase Concentration in the Leaves of Potato Plants by Enzyme Linked Immunosorbtion Assays.
 Journal of Experimental Botany, 39(March 2009), 157–164. doi:10.1093/jxb/39.2.157

 Chen, J., Reynolds, J. F., Harley, P. C., & Tenhunen, J. D. (2009).
 Coordination Theory of Leaf Nitrogen Distribution in a Canopy.
 Ecology, 93(1), 63–69.